basaandewiel/basaandewiel.github.io/_posts/2022-02-09-Zephyr_bluetooth_programming.md

 After thes code is executed printk statements work.
 To see the you have to connect a terminal program to the right device, like `screen /dev/ttyACM0`.
 To quit the screen command use ctrl-A followed by 'd'.

-## Using sensors of Arduino Nano 33 BLE (sense)
-I tried to use sensors of my arduino, but found out that the sensors are not defined in the standard dts (device tree) file supplied for this board (in directory ...zephyrprojects/zephyr/boards/arm/).
-After some searching I found this site https://devzone.nordicsemi.com/f/nordic-q-a/77845/problem-initializing-i2c-on-arduino-nano-33-ble.

-It does not only provide an updated device tree with sensors, but also solved a bug in the initialization of the sensors.

-**to be completed @@@**

 # Build and run on ESP32 (to be tested)